camlab-ethz/GEMS/README.md

 ## GEMS
 GEMS (GNN for Efficient Molecular Scoring) is a graph neural network designed for accurate structure-based protein-ligand binding affinity prediction.
 Trained on PDBbind CleanSplit, a refined dataset free of train-test leakage and redundancy, GEMS leverages transfer learning from protein language models to achieve robust generalization to independent test datasets.
 Several trained GEMS models are included in this repository.
 For details on the GEMS variants, see [GEMS Variants and Datasets](docs/GEMS_variants_and_datasets.md).

-### Run GEMS on example dataset
+### Run GEMS on your own data
-This repository includes an example dataset of protein-ligand complexes, where each complex comprises a protein (PDB file) and a ligand (SDF file).
-Follow these steps to run inference or training using the example dataset.
+To predict binding affinities for your own protein-ligand complexes using GEMS, follow the steps below.
+This example demonstrates the process using our example dataset.
+For detailed instructions on training GEMS on your data, refer to [retraining GEMS](docs/GEMS_own_data.md).

+* **Prepare your data:**
+    * Save PDB and the SDF files of your dataset in a directory.
+    * Each protein-ligand pair should share the same unique identifier (_ID_) as filenames to indicate they form a complex.
+For example, use filenames like _ID_.pdb and _ID_.sdf to represent the same complex.
+    * If you have several ligands binding to the same protein, an SDF may also contain more than one molecule structure.

 * **Dataset Construction:**  <br />
-    Preprocess data and create a PyTorch dataset using `GEMS_dataprep_workflow.py`: This script generates a dataset of interaction graphs enriched with language model embeddings (e.g., esm2_t6, ankh_base, and ChemBERTa-77M) from an input diretory (containing PDB and
+Preprocess data and create a PyTorch dataset using `GEMS_dataprep_workflow.py`: This script generates a dataset of interaction graphs enriched with language model embeddings (e.g., esm2_t6, ankh_base, and ChemBERTa-77M) from an input diretory.
-    SDF files).
-To include affinity labels for training, specify the path to your labels file (CSV or JSON).
     ```
-    python GEMS_dataprep_workflow.py --data_dir example_dataset --y_data PDBbind_data/PDBbind_data_dict.json
+    python GEMS_dataprep_workflow.py --data_dir example_dataset
     ```

 * **Inference:**  <br />
-    Generate predictions for the newly generated dataset with `inference.py`.
-This script will load the appropriate model and the dataset and create a CSV file containing pK predictions.
-If the dataset contains labels, it will produce a prediction scatterplot.
+To generate binding affinity predictions for the newly created dataset, use the `inference.py` script.
+The script loads the appropriate GEMS model, processes the dataset, and outputs predictions as a CSV file containing pK values:
     ```
     python inference.py --dataset_path example_dataset_dataset.pt
     ```

-* **Training:**  <br />
-    Train the model on the newly generated dataset with `training.py`.
-This script splits the data into a training set (80%) and validation set (20%), trains GEMS on the training set, and evaluates it on the validation set.
-Training outputs, including models and logs, are saved in a new folder named after the specified run name:
-    ```
-    python train.py --dataset_path example_dataset_dataset.pt --run_name example_dataset_train_run
-    ```

-### Run GEMS on precomputed PDBbind dataset (Zenodo)
+### Run GEMS on PDBbind
+This section explains how to run inference or training of GEMS on the PDBbind database using our precomputed datasets of interaction graphs on [Zenodo](https://doi.org/10.5281/zenodo.14260171).
+These include **PDBbind CleanSplit**, the complete **PDBbind database** (v.2020) and the **CASF benchmarks**.
+For more details on available datasets and variants, refer to [GEMS Variants and Datasets](docs/GEMS_variants_and_datasets.md).

+**Note:** If you prefer to start with the PDBbind source data and construct the graphs yourself (e.g., using custom language model embeddings), follow the instructions in [PDBbind from scratch](docs/GEMS_pdbbind.md).

-Download PyTorch datasets of precomputed interaction graphs from [Zenodo](https://doi.org/10.5281/zenodo.14260171) and run:
+* **Download Datasets:** Download PyTorch datasets from [Zenodo](https://doi.org/10.5281/zenodo.14260171)

 * **Inference:**  <br />
-    The following command will automatically run inference using the model appropriate for the dataset type:
+    To generate affinity predictions, use the following command.
+The script will load the appropriate model for the dataset type:
     ```
-    python inference.py --dataset_path <path/to/downloaded/dataset_file>
+    python inference.py --dataset_path <path/to/downloaded/dataset/file>
     ```

 * **Training:**  <br />
-    For training with cross-validation, run the command below multiple times, specifying different values for the `--fold_to_train` argument.
-For additional training parameters, refer to the argparse inputs in the `train.py` script:
+    To train GEMS on the downloaded dataset, execute the command below.
+This splits the data into a training set (80%) and validation set (20%), trains GEMS on the training set, and evaluates it on the validation set.
+To train with cross-validation, run the command below multiple times, specifying different values for the --fold_to_train argument.
+For additional training options and parameters, refer to the argparse inputs in the train.py script.
     ```
-    python train.py --dataset_path <path/to/downloaded/train/set>  --run_name downloaded_dataset_train_run
+    python train.py --dataset_path <path/to/downloaded/train/set>  --run_name <select unique run name>
     ```

 * **Test:**  <br />
     Test the newly trained model with `test.py`, using the saved stdict and the path to a test dataset as input.
 If you want to test an ensemble of several models, provide all stdicts in a comma-separated string.
     ```
-    python test.py --dataset_path <path/to/downloaded/test/set> --stdicts cleansplit_run/cleansplit_run_f0_best_stdict.pt
+    python test.py --dataset_path <path/to/downloaded/test/set> --stdicts <path/to/stdict>
     ```

-### Run GEMS on PDBbind (without precomputed datasets)
-If you're interested in creating interaction graph datasets from the PDBbind source data, see our [PDBbind from scratch instructions](docs/GEMS_pdbbind.md).

-### Run GEMS on your own data
-For running GEMS on your own protein-ligand complexes, refer to [Run on Your Data](docs/GEMS_own_data.md).
+    ```
+    python test.py --dataset_path <path/to/test/dataset> --stdicts <path/to/stdict1>,<path/to/stdict2>,<path/to/stdict3>
+    ```

 ## License
 This project is licensed under the MIT License.
 It is freely available for academic and commercial use.